Akramelfadili/Akramelfadili/README.md

 ## 🙋‍♂️ About Me

-- 🔭️ I'am aspiring Junior Full-Stack Web Developer currently learning Spring.
+- 🔭️ I'm aspiring Junior Full-Stack Web Developer currently learning Spring.
 - 💻 I love to learn new Technologies.
 - 👯 I’m looking to collaborate on openSource projects.